awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent.md

 # Working with SSM Agent<a name="ssm-agent"></a>

-AWS Systems Manager Agent \(SSM Agent\) is Amazon software that can be installed and configured on an Amazon EC2 instance, an on\-premises server, or a virtual machine \(VM\)\.
+AWS Systems Manager Agent \(SSM Agent\) is Amazon software that can be installed and configured on an EC2 instance, an on\-premises server, or a virtual machine \(VM\)\.
 SSM Agent makes it possible for Systems Manager to update, manage, and configure these resources\.
 The agent processes requests from the Systems Manager service in the AWS Cloud, and then runs them as specified in the request\.
 SSM Agent then sends status and execution information back to the Systems Manager service by using the Amazon Message Delivery Service \(service prefix: `ec2messages`\)\.

-If you monitor traffic, you will see your Amazon EC2 instances, and any on\-premises servers or VMs in your hybrid environment, communicating with `ec2messages.*` endpoints\.
+If you monitor traffic, you will see your EC2 instances, and any on\-premises servers or VMs in your hybrid environment, communicating with `ec2messages.*` endpoints\.
 For more information, see [Reference: ec2messages, ssmmessages, and other API calls](systems-manager-setting-up-messageAPIs.md)\.
 For information about porting SSM Agent logs to Amazon CloudWatch Logs, see [Monitoring AWS Systems Manager](monitoring.md)\.

 **Keeping SSM Agent up\-to\-date**
 An updated version of SSM Agent is released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
 If an older version of the agent is running on an instance, some SSM Agent processes can fail\.
 For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances\.
 For information, see [Automate updates to SSM Agent](ssm-agent-automatic-updates.md)\.
 To be notified about SSM Agent updates, subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) page on GitHub\.